 ANN ARBOR, AND WASHTENAW COUNTY, MI

 In September 2020, the city council in Ann Arbor unanimously passed a proposal that saw the decriminalization of all naturally occurring entheogens.
-While the Ann Arbor resolution is similar to both Oakland’s and Santa Cruz’s, there are a few details that may make Ann Arbor’s even more progressive: Individuals are expressly protected when cultivating and distributing substances like ayahuasca under the Ann Arbor resolution, a divergence from its Oakland and Santa Cruz counterparts.
+While the Ann Arbor resolution is similar to both Santa Cruz and Oakland’s, there are a few details that may make Ann Arbor’s distinct.

 “The investigation and arrest of persons for planting, cultivating, purchasing, transporting, distributing, engaging in practices with, or possessing entheogenic plants or plant compounds which are on the Federal Schedule I list shall be the lowest law enforcement priority for the City of Ann Arbor,” the resolution reads.